jkhaliqi/Teaching-Portfolio-Web-Resource/README.md

 # Teaching-Portfolio-Web-Resource

-As Part of EDS 124BR, some helpful projects made inside of class!
-Explanation and walk through of the code also provided to help others learn coding!
+Helpful projects made inside of EDS 124BR!
+Explanation and walk through videos of the code is also provided to help others learn coding!

 # Code of drawing a house on Snap!
 Below!
   [Video of Drawing a house explained](https://www.youtube.com/watch?v=_aAkfPFLLos)